 - Withdrawal work in a 1:1 situation to implement the recommendations of an EP report, provided at no extra charge for up to six lessons.

 - Up to six lessons of study skills on the recommendation of the Deputy Head Academic, as a result of underperformance in end of year exams.

 - Exam reviews for pupils having access arrangements in exams.

 - Longer-term 1:1 support is available if parents request this following the initial six lessons.
-This, however, qualifies as extra tuition additional to the tiered support already available.
-As such, this is chargeable to parents and will only be put in place following close consultation with parents and with parental consent.
+Usually this requires a reduction in the boy’s curriculum, as outlined below.
+This will only be put in place following close consultation with parents and with parental consent.

 - The majority of pupils follow the full curriculum and Learning Support lessons are arranged on a ‘rotational’ basis or off timetable, to minimize disruption to lessons.

 - In exceptional circumstances, a boy may be permitted a slight adjustment to or a reduction of his curriculum, based on the specific recommendations made in an Educational Psychologist’s Report or medical report.
 This will only be put in place following close consultation with the pupil, with parents, with tutor and housemaster, and with the Head of Year and the Deputy Head Academic.

 Parents have the overall responsibility for taking decisions about the management of their children’s Learning Support.
 Parents who do not wish their son to have Learning Support in school and prefer instead to arrange tuition outside school should feel free to make their own arrangements.
 However, they should endeavour to ensure that the School is given copies of all reports received.
 Parents will need to ensure that such tuition does not conflict with the curriculum, including the ‘Other Half’ program of extra curricular and sporting activities.